10,000 Gecs: Year-end lists

-Appearance in other media
+Appearances in other media

 In April 2023, a few days after the album released, Twitter and TikTok users noticed that the cable news station Fox News was playing the track "The Most Wanted Person in the United States" during an outro segment.
 In May 2023, Fox News anchor Greg Gutfeld stated that 100 gecs were "the best new band out there", as well as mentioning various other newer music groups such as Death Grips.
 Many fans noticed the irony between Fox News' frequent anti-LGBT messaging, and Les being a transgender woman herself.